Tenant assignment by VM-name regex or tags¶

 vm.save(update_fields=["tenant"])). - proxbox-api requires no changes — the

-tenantfield is excluded from_compute_vm_patchable_fieldson the proxbox-api side and is not present in the VM create body, so the plugin's assignment is stable across subsequent re-syncs. - Warnings about missing tenant slugs land in the standard NetBox plugin logger; they do not surface as a dedicated SSE frame.
+tenantfield is excluded from_compute_vm_patchable_fieldson the proxbox-api side and is not present in the VM create body, so the plugin's assignment is stable across subsequent re-syncs. - Warnings about missing tenant slugs land in the standard NetBox plugin logger; tag ambiguity warnings use the same logging path.
+They do not surface as dedicated SSE frames.